What Is Non-Alcoholic Fatty Liver Disease?

 Non-Alcoholic Fatty Liver Disease Treatment

 The first line of treatment is usually weight loss through a combination of healthy eating and exercise.
-Weight loss fulfills the conditions that contribute to the non-alcoholic liver disease.
+Weight loss fulfills the conditions that contribute to non-alcoholic liver disease.
 Ideally, 10% of weight loss is desirable, but improving risk factors can become apparent if you lose even three to five percent of the initial weight.
 Weight loss surgery is also an option for those who need to lose a lot of weight.

 Your doctor may recommend that you receive hepatitis A and hepatitis B virus vaccines that may cause other liver damage.
 For those with cirrhosis due to non-alcoholic steatohepatitis, liver transplantation may be an option.
 The liver transplant results in this population group are generally very good.